camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

-rel# CAMARA API Design Guide
+# CAMARA API Design Guide

 This document outlines guidelines for API design within the CAMARA project, applicable to all APIs developed under the initiative.